ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/custom-passes-extensions/Custom Stencil Walkthrough_ Pt1.md

-\*Helpful bits &gt;
+\*Helpful bits >

 SetDepthStencilStateForBasePass()

-TStaticDepthStencilState&lt;...&gt;::GetStaticState() for the class defining all the stencil op state
+TStaticDepthStencilState&lt;...>::GetStaticState() for the class defining all the stencil op state

-TStaticStencilState&lt;&gt;::GetRHI() for getting the default stencil (iirc, stencil expects to be set back to the default but not sure)
+TStaticStencilState&lt;>::GetRHI() for getting the default stencil (iirc, stencil expects to be set back to the default but not sure)

 RHICommandSetStencilRef() for setting stencil